ciglenecki/stylegan2-ada-project/README.md

 docker ps -a | grep $(whoami) | grep stylegan
 ```

-Build the docker image from a Dockerfile.
+**Build the Docker Image from a Dockerfile**:
 - Build-args are arguments that are passed to the Dockerfile.
 These arguments are used to create the new user inside the docker container which has the same name and group as YOU (the current user).
 This is done to avoid permission issues.
 - `-t` is the name of the Docker image which will be created

+Fixed permissions version:
 ```
 docker build \
 --build-arg USER_ID=$(id -u) \